MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-389-Rulemaking-Procedures-Federal-Motor-Carrier-Safety-Regulations/subpart-B-Procedures-Adoption-Rules/section-389.31.md

-##### § 389.31 Petitions for rule making. #####
+##### § 389.31 Petitions for rulemaking. #####

-Link to an amendment published at 85 FR 86849, Dec.
-31, 2020.Link to an extension of the above amendment published at 86 FR 11891, Mar.
-1, 2021.

-(a) Any interested person may petition the Administrator to establish, amend, or repeal a rule.
+(a) Any interested person may petition the Administrator to establish, amend, interpret, clarify, or withdraw a rule.

 (b) Each petition filed under this section must:

-(1) Be submitted in duplicate to the Administrator, Federal Motor Carrier Safety Administration, 1200 New Jersey Ave., SE., Washington, DC 20590-0001;
+(1) Be submitted in writing by mail to the Administrator, Federal Motor Carrier Safety Administration, 1200 New Jersey Ave.
+SE, Washington, DC 20590-0001 or electronically at *www.regulations.gov,* using the general petitions for rulemaking docket listed on FMCSA's website at *www.FMCSA.gov.*

-(2) Set forth the text or substance of the rule or amendment proposed, or specify the rule that the petitioner seeks to have repealed, as the case may be;
+(2) Set forth the text or substance of the rule or amendment proposed, or specify the rule that the petitioner seeks to have interpreted, clarified or withdrawn, as the case may be;

 (3) Explain the interest of the petitioner in the action requested;

-(4) Contain any information and arguments available to the petitioner to support the action sought.
+(4) Contain any information, data, research studies, and arguments available to the petitioner to support the action sought.

-[35 FR 9209, June 12, 1970, as amended at 45 FR 46424, July 10, 1980; 53 FR 2036, Jan.
-26, 1988; 72 FR 55702, Oct.
-1, 2007]
+[85 FR 86849, Dec.
+31, 2020]